I don't usually write about cards from the Junk Era. All Vintage Cards is, of course, dedicated to 'vintage' cards.

 Comparing Barry Bonds PSA 10 Rookies To Michael Jordan 86 Fleer Rookie

-Of course it's slightly insane--one, (aside from his Star cards) there really is only one accepted Jordan rookie card.
-Bonds has many, and most trounced the production of the 86 Fleer set.
-Although some didn't and some have much lower populations.
+Of course it’s slightly insane–one, (aside from his Star cards) there really is only one accepted Michael Jordan rookie card.
+Bonds has many, and most trounced the production of the 86 Fleer basketball set.
+Although some didn’t and some have much lower populations.

-Does Barry Bonds Have A Shot At Getting Into The Hall Of Fame?
+Will Barry Bonds Cards Increase In Value If He Gets Into The Hall Of Fame?

 To date, Bonds is still known as the steroid guy.
 But, it feels as if that association and negativity keeps declining each year.